-On heavy training days, getting your nutrition right is especially important in order to meet the increased demands of training and ensure rapid recovery.
+On heavy training days, getting your nutrition right is especially important in order to meet the increased demands of training and ensure rapid refuelling and overall recovery.
 Hydration is a key element too as you will be sweating more and losing water.

 Nutrition plan for heavy training days (two or more training sessions or a long, endurance-based session)

 Increase the carbs

 Carbohydrate intake is raised on these days, and as a general rule, a serving should be included at all main meals, to top up muscle glycogen (fuel) levels.

 Snacks can also be used to support high training volume.
 Higher-GI carbohydrate snacks mid-morning or mid-afternoon can be a useful tool to increase overall intake, or as a quick pre-training snack.

 The priority is to increase carbohydrate intake (as the main fuel), but don’t forget to maintain both protein and polyunsaturated fat intake with each meal.
 Be sure to include an evening snack containing protein, as this is vital to help your body recover from a heavy training day and assist muscle growth overnight, as this is when a large amount of growth and repair (adaptation) will occur in the muscles.